coglinev3/ansible-bender/README.md

 ## Example how to use ansible-bender

+### Create an image

-First you need an Ansible playbook.
-You can create a template with:
+If you want to test Ansible-Bender, you first need an Ansible playbook.
+You can create a playbook template with:

 ```sh
 ansible-bender init
 ```

-Now open the *playbook.yml* file, change the *ansible_bender* variable and add some tasks.
+Now open the `playbook.yml` file, change the *ansible_bender* variable and add some tasks.
 The following simple example playbook creates a nginx container based on Alpine Linux.